-We always want to ask our kids, “How was school today?”
+We always want to ask our teens, “How was school today?”

-Some days we get energetic and even well thought out essay like responses, and some days?
+Some days we get energetic and even well-thought essay-like responses and some days?
 Well, if you’re raising a high schooler right now and you ask them, “What did you do in school today?
-I want to hear all about your day!” you’d be hard pressed to not get an eye roll in return, and a deep sigh that is code word for, stay out of my life, K?
+I want to hear all about your day!” you’d be hard pressed not to get an eye roll in return, and a deep sigh that is code for, stay out of my life, K?

-As much as we may desire to hear their voices every day, the sheer distance and their newfound independence prevents that from happening.
-Often several days and even weeks go by without voice to voice contact, replaced only with a few needy texts that say things like, “I need laundry money,” and “How much cold medicine do I take?”
+As much as we may desire to hear their voices every day, the sheer distance and their newfound independence prevent that from happening.
+Often several days and weeks go by without voice-to-voice contact, replaced only with a few needy texts that say things like, “I need laundry money,” and “How much cold medicine do I take?”

-Of course he didn’t understand why I needed to hear his voice every day, or why I wanted to hear about his days even if they were boring and uneventful.
-He thought it was all quite silly that we had to “connect” somehow on a daily basis, and eventually I had to succumb to my new reality of having one fewer child to keep up with daily.
+Of course, he didn’t understand why I needed to hear his voice every day or why I wanted to hear about his days, even if they were boring and uneventful.
+He thought it was all silly that we had to “connect” daily, and eventually, I had to succumb to my new reality of having one fewer child to keep up with daily.

 Being left out of our young adults’ lives is a natural progression.

-Slowly being left out of his life, and having day after day after day come to an end with the realization that I haven’t talked to him in days was uncomfortable and encouraging at the same time.
-He was staying busy doing the college thing while I was staying busy waiting and wanting to hear the daily dish on all of his college things.
-That is an emotional switch that first time college parents need to learn how to turn off.
+Slowly being left out of his life and having day after day after day come to an end with the realization that I hadn’t talked to him in days was uncomfortable and encouraging at the same time.
+He was busy doing the college thing while I was busy waiting and wanting to hear the daily dish on all of his college things.
+That is an emotional switch that first-time college parents must learn to turn off.

-I desperately still wanted to hear about his day, about how all of his days went, but the reality is that our lives will continue to grow further apart both physically and emotionally, and I will not be afforded such a blessing.
+I desperately still wanted to hear about his day, about how all of his days went.
+Still, the reality is that our lives will continue to grow further apart, both physically and emotionally, and I will not be afforded such a blessing.

-My son is a college senior now, and although we only speak maybe once a week on the phone, as he grows into real adulthood the conversations have become deeper and longer, and I appreciate them so much.
+My son is a college senior now, and although we speak only once a week on the phone, as he grows into real adulthood, the conversations have become deeper and longer, and I appreciate them so much.
 I also have a college sophomore.
-We rarely speak on the phone but I figured out a sneaky way to keep the daily connection going — a Snapchat streak.
-Hey, it may not be a voice call to cherish or any type of real update on his day, but for now a silly picture with a filter is all I get.
+We rarely speak on the phone, but I figured out a sneaky way to keep the daily connection going — a Snapchat streak.
+Hey, it may not be a voice call to cherish or any real update on his day, but for now, a silly picture with a filter is all I get.

 At this point, I’ll take it.